sarahciston/codingcare/posts/guide.md

 >"Just because we are in the room together does not mean that we belong to the room or each other: belonging is a speciﬁc genre of affect, history, and political mediation that cannot be presumed and is, indeed, a relation whose evidence and terms are always being contested.
 Belonging is a proposition, a theory, a forensic fact, and a name for a kind of attachment."
 >>–Lauren Berlant [-@berlantCommonsInfrastructuresTroubling2016]

 Belonging is hard.
 Community is hard work.
 Real community comes from solidarity across difference, not the simple request to assimilate.
 It is about mutual interrelation and inter-reliance, not extraction.

-Our community is less about how it appears to outsiders than how it feels while inside it. , except in the sense of inviting folks in.

-[...]

-Still we want to find openings for others to enter, [...]

->"I'd love to see this outside of the university setting.
-I wish this existed for urban professionals.
-I feel like not all of my Silicon Valley friends would partake in something like this, because they're so burnt out on code.
-But I'm sure there's a lot of people that are still wanting to have this conversation."
->>—Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab

-[xxx][intro or conclusion or values]
+In Code Collective, we learn from each other and our skills improve because of each other, but we continually realize this is not the only — or even the primary — reason we gather.
+We have grown excited to know each other and to care for one another as people, not as a means to an end.
+The joy that comes from seeing each other regularly begins to match, or even exceed, the joy we experience from coding together.

+>"We reassemble ourselves through the ordinary, everyday, and often painstaking work of looking after ourselves; looking after each other."
+>>-Sarah Ahmed, *Living a Feminist Life*

+I admit I didn't expect things to get so personal when I launched the Code Collective call in January 2019, but I am glad.
+This personal aspect is what makes Code Collective a joyful space for creative risk-taking that nourishes my own practice.

+Now that we have met up for several years now, we have come to trust each other with ongoing care.
+We have revealed ourselves, perhaps slowly at first.
+By sharing the things we make or want to make, we also share what we care about, who we care for and how, our values and politics.
+We glimpse of each others homes and families and pets.
+We see each other chew with our mouths full, see each other arrive sweaty or sad or frustrated.
+We see each other evolve as our interests grow and change, influenced by each other.
+With each other's support, `we continue becoming more ourselves.`

+Look after each other, ask after one another.

+>"I love the people in CCC more than anything else.
+While I am sure other creative coders can be cool people too, this group of people inspires and motivates me to put in the time necessary to make my best work."
+>Ada Toydemir, they/them, MS Computer Science, USC

+### Make to inquire

+Making asks through doing — about what concerns us, about how to care, about how to live.
+Making is always a research question about how to live.
+Through making, we ask how the world could be made otherwise.

+I use code to investigate and to think, which Nick Monfort calls "programming as inquiry" [–@montfortExploratoryProgrammingArts2016].
+I use code as one of several mediums of writing and craft, and understanding code helps me decode the systems that use code to regulate and [suppress/oppress/encumber][voices/??]. [*Code helps me refuse outsider status in systems that injure and ignore outsiders.*/*We refuse to be outsiders in the systems that injure us or ignore us.*][XXX/more/less?]

+I make coded things, written things, knitted and woven things, in order to connect with others.
+I make in order to leap the spark gaps of imperfect language and ephemeral feeling and the impossibility of connection as separate creatures.
+I make things hoping someone recognizes a familiar ache in them or thinks they're kind of cool.
+Why do you make things?

+`All making is a research question.` What question do you want to explore?

+#### Remember if you need it, someone else will too

+>"we weren't official and we weren't formal.
+Our leader [...] would get up at every meeting and announce the convening of 'the Homebrew Computer Club which does not exist' and everyone would applaud happily."
+>>–Steve Wozniak, Apple Inc. co-founder

+Making for yourself is also an offering to others.
+If the tool, resource, artwork, space, or widget you wish for does not exist, create it!

+So many examples of homegrown communities – [Homebrew Computer Club](https://en.wikipedia.org/wiki/Homebrew_Computer_Club), [Chaos Computer Club](https://www.ccc.de/en/), [Sister Spit (now Resplendent Tonguesplitters)](https://www.spin.com/2022/08/we-knew-we-were-pissed/), [Radical software](https://monoskop.org/log/?p=269) – all show how a few folks with a wild idea can bloom into innovative ideas that are appreciated by many, many people.

+From my experience initiating Code Collective, when I was wishing for a community to share weird code challenges with, I learned that: `If you are wishing for it, someone else is too.`

 ### Start with the essentials

-What are the bricks, the building blocks, the core modules of a community like this one?
-What are the minimum foundations needed to support the space, to let people grow their craft their own way and flexibly flourish?
+What are the building blocks or the core components of a community like this one?
+What are the minimum foundations needed to support the space, to let people grow their craft in their own way and to flexibly flourish?

-//adaptive learning strategies—how to pick up an unfamiliar tool or find the right resources for a new project (or create one if it does not exist), how to pose questions critically and solve problems creatively.
-I have found this learning mindset to be more broadly essential than any other particular skill.

 Some items we have considered, or intuitively incorporated: